 To work out how long the legs should be check your reference picture.
-Fox terriers front legs are roughly the length of their backs.
-This varies slightly depending on which type you are making and individually between dogs, so if you have a specific pet you are making check.
-Consider that unlike a 2D picture your dogs legs will bend out over it's ribs so make them a little longer to compensate for that.
-And leave a piece of wire at the end to twist the wool around.
+Fox terriers front legs are roughly the length of their backs making a square.
+This varies slightly depending on which breed of fox terrier you are making and individually between dogs, so if you have a specific pet you are making check.
+Consider that unlike a 2D picture your dogs legs will bend out over its ribs so make them a little longer to compensate for that.
 The most important thing to keep in mind is that all the limbs are in proportion to each other.
 Consider all these points and cut yourself two pieces of wire each as long as a front leg and a couple of centimeters extra.
 Double check the legs are the same length.
 (Picture 1)

 Step 4: Standing Up the Dog

-Next pull the legs apart and try to stand up the dog.
+Next pull the legs apart and try to stand up your dog.
 Hopefully it should stand up like the dog in the reference picture above.

 Notice the dogs back.
 Compare it to your reference picture and check it is at the same angle.